 A. State obligations, implementation and accountability

-This section focuses on the climate crisis, which poses a massive risk to the enjoyment of children’s rights in the Convention, and applies to other forms of environmental harms, where applicable.
+This section focuses on the climate crisis, which poses a massive risk to the full enjoyment of children’s rights in the Convention, and applies to other forms of environmental harms, where applicable.

 The measures set out in this section should be understood as applying both to acts or omissions in relation to the causes and effects of climate change, as well as to the design and implementation of measures through which climate action is pursued.

 Under the Convention, States have obligations, including extraterritorial obligations, to respect, protect and fulfil children’s rights.
-The foreseeable adverse effects of climate change on the enjoyment of children’s rights give rise to obligations of States to take actions to protect against those effects, and to mobilize the maximum available resources for the adoption of measures aimed at mitigating its cause and effect and preventing further harm.
+The foreseeable adverse effects of climate change on the enjoyment of children’s rights give rise to obligations on States to take actions to protect against those effects, and to mobilize the maximum available resources for the adoption of measures aimed at mitigating its cause and effect and preventing further harm.

 States shall respect children’s rights, including by refraining from the adoption of measures that could worsen the cause and effect of climate change; protect children’s rights, by effectively regulating non-State actors, especially business sectors, to ensure that their actions do not worsen the impacts of climate change; and fulfil children’s rights, by adopting measures that channel modes of production and consumption towards a more environmentally sustainable pathway, and foster the resilience of children and their communities.